SethKoren/starter-academic/content/authors/admin/_index.md

 I place considerable focus on clearing conceptual pitfalls and on debunking common misconsceptions, and I've been flattered to hear that it is a useful resource for the community.

-My thesis also received the APS 2022 [Sakurai Dissertation Award](https://www.aps.org/programs/honors/prizes/particle.cfm) in Theoretical Particle Physics, though they cared more about the sections on my own research.
+My thesis also received the APS 2022 [Sakurai Dissertation Award](https://www.aps.org/programs/honors/prizes/particle.cfm) in Theoretical Particle Physics, though that was more about the sections on my own research.